adamdrake/digitalmaneuverplaybook/content/plays/04-certify-the-process-not-the-product.md

 ---
-title: "Certify the Process Not the Product"
+title: "04 - Certify the Process Not the Product"
 ---